mantidproject/mantid/docs/source/tutorials/python_in_mantid/further_alg_ws/03_matrix_ws_attributes.rst

 There is a lot of information about workspaces that can be accessed.

-Below is a brief overview, but you may prefer:
+Below is a brief overview of the most commonly used functionality, for further details see:

 * :ref:`An exhaustive list <mantid.api.MatrixWorkspace>`
 * :ref:`A wider explanation <MatrixWorkspace>`